Joseph-Effiom-Edet/event_discovery_frontend/README.md

 ├── app.json            # Expo configuration file
 ├── babel.config.js     # Babel configuration
 ├── package.json        # Project metadata and dependencies
-├── README.md           # This file
+├── .env                # Environment variables (API URL, etc.) - *Should be in .gitignore* ├── README.md           # This file
 └── ...                 # Other configuration files (.gitignore, etc.)
 ```

+**Note on Assets:** The primary application icon, splash screen (`app.json`), and the logo on the Auth screen (`AuthScreen.js`) are currently commented out as the original image files were missing.
+You can add your own images to the `assets` folder and uncomment/update the references in those files.

 ## Key Components & Screens